Revelation 2 – 3

 Laodicea: The Church in a Lukewarm State

-Laodiceanism is characterized by: substituted humanity for Christ, denying the total depravity and ruin of man, a denial of eternal punishment and the necessity of atonement, a denial of the apostasy of the successive dispensations, etc. The Colossian epistle is a good remedy for what we find in Laodicea.
+Laodicea.
+The seventh church of Asia represents the church in a lukewarm state; in pride, self-sufficiency, and indifference to Christ.
+Some of the evil doctrines that came in historically that were suited to this deplorable state include: substituting super-humanity for Christ, denying the total depravity and ruin of man, denying eternal punishment and the necessity of atonement, denying the apostasy of the successive dispensations, etc. The Colossian epistle is a good remedy for what we find in Laodicea.
+In contrast with self-sufficiency in Laodicea, Colossians gives us the all-sufficiency of Christ!

-¶ 14 And to the angel of the assembly in Laodicea [‘rights of the people’] write: These things says the Amen, the faithful and true witness, the beginning of the creation of God: v.14 Greeting and Presentation of Christ.
-The word ‘Laodicea’ means ‘the people’s rights’.
-It speaks of how democratic ideas have influenced the church.
+¶ 14 And to the angel of the assembly in Laodicea [‘justice of the people’] write: These things says the Amen, the faithful and true witness, the beginning of the creation of God: v.14 Greeting and Presentation of Christ.
+The word ‘Laodicea’ involves the “the people” and “formal justice”.
+It may very well refer to the idea of democratic fairness; ‘the people’s justice’.
+Laodicea as a prophetic application foreshadows the state of the church under the influence of democratic ideas.
 Laodicea may be what rises out of the rejection of, or contempt for, the truth that was recovered in the Philadelphian era.
 Christ presents Himself in three ways:

 1. “The Amen”.
 The one who will fulfill all the promises of God (2 Cor.
 1:20).